Skip to main content Skip to main navigation Skip to footer content

 Complexity

-Level of Change
+Level of Change/Change Management Needed

 A factor that may increase the sizing of a project is the complexity of the project.
 For example: